JubothoRepositories/TechnicalTest/ReadMe.md

 ![unit test coverage](Screenshots/UnitTestCoverage.png)

+ ## Random notes written in the course of implementation

 First, I start by creating a blank solution.
 This is possible since VS 2017, in the earlier versions an additional template was required in order to create Blank Solution, which is so useful.
 Then this ReadMe.txt is created in which I am putting all (politically correct) thoughts.